the-turing-way/the-turing-way/chapters/open_science.md

 ## Open Access

-Materials used: [1.](https://opensource.com/resources/what-open-access) **Attribution-ShareAlike 4.0 International** [2.](http://www.righttoresearch.org/learn/whyOA/index.shtml) **Creative Commons Attribution 3.0 License**
+Materials used: [1.](https://opensource.com/resources/what-open-access) **Attribution-ShareAlike 4.0 International** [2.](http://www.righttoresearch.org/learn/whyOA/index.shtml) **Creative Commons Attribution 3.0 License** [3.](https://open-science-training-handbook.gitbook.io/book/open-science-basics/open-access-to-published-research-results) **CC0 1.0 Universal**

 ### What is open access?

-Open access refers to the practice of making peer-reviewed scholarly research and literature available online to anyone interested in reading it, free of charge by any user, with no technical obstacles \(such as mandatory registration or login to specific platforms\)..
-Open access has two different versions—gratis and libre.
+One of the most common ways to disseminate research results is by writing a manuscript and publishing it in a journal, conference proceedings or book.
+For many years those publications were available to the public under a payment by means of a subscription fee or individually.
+However, at the turn of the 21st century a new movement appeared with a clear objective: make all the research results available to anyone interested in reading it, free of charge by any user, with no technical obstacles such as mandatory registration or login to specific platforms.
+This movement took the name of Open Access and established two initial strategies to achieve its final goal.

+The first strategy was to provide tools and assistance to scholars to deposit their refereed journal articles in open electronic repositories.
+As a result of the first strategy we see self-archiving practices: researchers depositing and disseminating papers in institutional or subject based repositories.
+There has also been a growth in the publication of preprints through institutional repositories and preprint servers.
+Preprints are widely used in physical sciences and now emerging in life sciences and other fields.
+Preprints are documents that have not been peer reviewed but are considered as a complete scientific publication in a first stage.
+Some of the preprints servers include open peer review services and the availability to post new versions of the initial paper once reviewed by peers.

+The second strategy was to ensure permanent open access to all the articles published in journals.
+And as a result of the second strategy we have seen the creation of the open access journals (or movement towards openness from re-existing ones) that provide free access to readers and allow reuse of their contents without almost any restriction.
+Open access publishing has two different versions—gratis and libre.
 Gratis open access is simply making research available for others to read without having to pay for it.
 However, it does not grant the user the right to make copies, distribute, or modify the work in any way beyond fair use.
 Libre open access is gratis, meaning the research is available free of charge, but it goes further by granting users additional rights, usually via a Creative Commons license, so that people are free to reuse and remix the research.
 There are varying degrees of what may be considered Libre open access.
 For example, some scholarly articles may permit all uses except commercial use, some may permit all uses except derivative works, and some may permit all uses and simply require attribution.
 While some would argue that Libre open access should be free of any copyright restrictions (except attribution), other scholars consider a work that removes at least some permission barriers to be libre.

 In addition to the gratis/libre distinction regarding users’ rights to a work, there are also distinctions regarding the venue in which open access works are published and archived—green and gold.
 Green open access involves authors self-archiving their articles by sharing them on their own website, or more preferably, in their institution's Institutional Repository or in some other public archive.
 Some publishers request that Open Access be granted only after an embargo period has elapsed.
 This embargo period can last anywhere between several months and several years.
 For publications that have been deposited in a repository but are under embargo, usually at least the metadata are openly accessible.